Normi333/MERN/README.md

-This Repository Contains My Journey in learning MERN.
+This Repository Contains the basic materials for learning MERN.